Bono: Residences

+Bono and Ali also own residences in the south of France and New York.
 In the late 1980s or early 1990s, Bono bought a top-floor duplex apartment in Manhattan's San Remo apartment building from Steve Jobs for $15 million.
 Jobs had renovated it for his own use, but never moved in.
+In 1993, Bono and the Edge co-purchased a seafront house in Èze-sur-Mer in the south of France.